You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 If you’re hesitant to take out your wallet just yet, try one of the free trials offered by one of the above analytical CRM vendors and start poking around to see what these tools might be able to offer your business.

 It should be said that CRM software of this type does have a bit of a learning curve involved.
-That’s not to say that analytical CRM systems are hard to use, but rather that you’ll need to allow some time to get your team using them in an effective way.
-Thankfully, many vendors now offer quality tutorials and live support, so you should be able to get up-to-speed pretty quickly.
+That's not to say that analytical CRM systems are hard to use, but rather that you'll need to allow some time to get your team to use them effectively.
+Thankfully, many vendors now offer quality tutorials and live support, so you should be able to get up to speed pretty quickly.

 Apart from getting better at using analytical CRM tools over time, as you accumulate more and more useful data, you’ll also gain more benefits from using analytical CRM over time.
 And with that said, now is as good a time as any to get started.
 Crunch some numbers with an analytical CRM today, and grow your bottom line tomorrow!

-If none of these tools seem to suit your needs, give CRM open source software a try!
-Most of these options are free, and they are packed with similar features as each tool on our list.
+If none of these tools seem to suit your needs, try CRM open-source software!
+Most of these options are free, and they are packed with features similar to those of each tool on our list.

 Resources